Top 9 Seremban Attractions (2023)

 Situated approximately 60 kilometres south of Kuala Lumpur, Seremban is the city and the capital of Negeri Sembilan, Malaysia.
 Seremban is famous for its unique cuisine, most notably, “Siew Pau”, a bun with a flaky buttery crust filled with meat fillings, typically pork or chicken.
-Now only that, as one of the most vibrant cities in Malaysia, it has plenty to offer everyone and here are some of the best Seremban attractions.
+Now only that, as one of the most vibrant cities in Malaysia, it has plenty to offer everyone and here are some of the best attractions in Seremban.

 1. Jelita Ostrich Farm